Covariance Adaptive Best Arm Identification: Related work

+Simultaneous queries of multiple arms was also considered in the context of graph-based bandit problems \cite{caron2012leveraging}.
+However, in these studies, it is assumed that the distributions of arms are independent. \paragraph{Model selection racing:}

 Racing algorithms for model selection refers to the problem of selecting the best model out of a finite set efficiently.
 The main idea consists of early elimination of poorly performing models and concentrating the selection effort on good models.
 This idea was seemingly first exploited in \cite{maron1993hoeffding} through Hoeffding Racing.
 It consists of sequentially constructing a confidence interval for the generalization error of each (non-eliminated) model.
 Once two intervals become disjoint, the corresponding sub-optimal model is discarded.
-Later \cite{mnih2008empirical} presented an adaptive stopping algorithm using confidence regions derived with empirical Bernstein concentration inequality (\citealp{audibert2007tuning}).
+Later \cite{mnih2008empirical} presented an adaptive stopping algorithm using confidence regions derived with empirical Bernstein concentration inequality (\citealp{audibert2007tuning, maurer2009empirical}).
 The resulting algorithm is adaptive to the unknown marginal variances of the models.
+Similarly, \cite{balsubramani2016sequential} presented a procedure centered around sequential hypothesis testing to make decisions between two possibilities.
+In their setup, they assume independent samples and use Bernstein concentration inequality tailored for bounded variables to adapt to the variances of the two variables under consideration.

-While the idea of exploiting the possible dependence between models was shown (\citealp{birattari2010f}, \citealp{moore1994efficient}) to empirically outperform methods based on individual performance monitoring, there is an apparent lack of theoretical guarantees.
+While the idea of exploiting the possible dependence between models was shown \cite{birattari2010f,moore1994efficient} to empirically outperform methods based on individual performance monitoring, there is an apparent lack of theoretical guarantees.
 This work aims to develop a control on the number of sufficient queries for reliable best arm identification, while being adaptive to the unknown correlation of the candidate arms.